mentlsve/CarND-Vehicle-Detection/writeup.md

 In this writeup I will consider the rubric points individually and describe how I addressed each point in my implementation.

 The implementation can be found in the Jupyter notebook `carnd-vehicle-detection.ipynb`.
-To run it change to the base folder which contains the `carnd-vehicle-detection.ipynb`.
+To run it, change to the base folder which contains the `carnd-vehicle-detection.ipynb`.
 Then run:

 ```
 > conda env create -f environment.yml